 Originally written in 1978 for The Wall album, “When The Tigers Broke Free” was rejected by the band because they felt it was too personal.

-“When The Tigers Broke Free” was released as a single on July 26, 1982, almost three weeks before the movie.
+“When The Tigers Broke Free” was released as a single on July 26, 1982, almost three weeks before the Pink Floyd The Wall – Movie.
 It’s definitely a “spare brick” — one of the original leftover songs from The Wall and one of two that was reintegrated in the film.

 On the Bricks In The Wall demo, the song was originally titled “Anzio, 1944” .
 It’s a highly autobiographical song for Waters and tells the story behind perhaps the biggest brick in the wall — how Pink’s father died at the Battle of Anzio during World War II and by proxy Roger’s father, Eric Fletcher Waters.

 “In fact, there was some stuff in The Wall that was too personal as well… which showed up in the movie.
 There’s a song in the movie called “When The Tigers Broke Free” which is about my father being killed, which had been on the original Wall demo.
 It was part of the piece originally but which made them uncomfortable because it tied it down to specifically “this record is about Roger Waters” rather than Pink, which was a worry, reasonably enough, I suppose.”